NinaRocket/Handlebars/README.md

 # Eat-Da-Burger

 Welcome to Eat-Da-Burger Restaurant!
 Where your wildest burgers exist!
 To maintain social distancing, this restaurant utilizes a web application for your order.
-The link to the menu is here: [link]
+The link to the menu is here: [Eat-Da-Burger Menu](https://peaceful-eyrie-94728.herokuapp.com/)

 You are presented with this screen: